carteras/IT-CBR/learning_briefs/arduino/learningbrief.foundations.conditions.md

 ![single led](./img/single_led.gif)

 ## Fluff about find out

 So, you've learnt lots of things so far today.
 I challenge you to use your imagination and try and find some things that you feel you might be able to do, but weren't necessarily taught.

 Because it's our first week, I am happy to give you some hints to start you off, but go nuts.

+* Can you make a circuit with a single LED that only turns on if two buttons are pressed?
+* Can you make a circuit with two buttons that, each turns on a corresponding LED?

 ## Bug hunt